MaxVRAM/Sys-QTT/README.md

 - [x] Add board make and model sensors
 - [x] Comprehensive logging for debug
 - [x] Clean up the project file structure
-- [x] Add CPU make, model, threads, cores and max speed
+- [x] Add more CPU details
+- [ ] Move sensor definitions to external JSON file
+- [ ] Move semi-permanent sensor values (make, model, max, etc.) to attributes
+  - This will clean up the huge amount of sensors, especially with multiple Sys-QTT deployments
-- [ ] Install and update script
+- [ ] Install/update script
+- [ ] Web interface (yeah, I'm not a minimalist)

 ## Requirements

-(note, this has only be tested on Linux systems)
+**Platform**: This has only be tested on, and will likely only run on, Linux systems

 - Python **3.8+**
+- Several Python modules (installed via the supplied `requirements.txt` file)
 - An MQTT broker.
 For example:
   - (Home Assistant) [Mosquitto broker integration](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md)
   - (Docker) [Eclipse-Mosquitto](https://hub.docker.com/_/eclipse-mosquitto)